8 Things You Should Know About the Rasmussen University RN to BSN Online Program

 A major focus of any RN to BSN online program is to build upon the practical knowledge and experience you’ve already acquired on the job as a nurse.
 Your wisdom and skill set are completely unique to your specific work environment and level of experience, which means no other student will have the exact same knowledge.

 That’s why the Rasmussen University RN to BSN online program doesn’t require students to spend time sitting through courses teaching material they’ve already mastered.
-This competency-based education (CBE) structure allows students to work at their own pace.
+This competency-based education (CBE) structure allows students to work at their own paces.
 This means you can quickly complete courses you already have a strong handle on and take your time with trickier subjects.

 Just as a nurse’s knowledge and experience will differ from another’s, so too will their lifestyle needs and financial means.
 To cater to these differences, the program has an added element of flexibility in pricing.